-- (a) Except as otherwise provided in this section or Section 22(b), a transferee of ownership takes subject to a perfected security in a vessel. - (b) If, while a security interest in a vessel is perfected by any method under the law of any jurisdiction, the office creates a certificate of title that does not indicate the vessel is subject to the security interest or contain a statement that it may be subject to security interests not indicated on the certificate, a buyer of the vessel, other than a person in the business of selling or leasing goods of that kind, takes free of the security interest if the buyer: - (1) gives value in good faith, receives possession of the vessel, and obtains execution of the certificate of title; and - (2) does not have knowledge of the security interest in the vessel.
+- (a) Except as otherwise provided in this section or Section 22(b), a transferee of ownership takes subject to: - (1) a security interest in the vessel indicated on a certificate of title; and - (2) if the certificate of title contains a statement that the vessel is or may be subject to security interests not indicated on the certificate of title, a security interest not so indicated. - (b) If, while a security interest in a vessel is perfected by any method under the law of any jurisdiction, the office creates a certificate of title that does not indicate the vessel is subject to the security interest or contain a statement that it may be subject to security interests not indicated on the certificate, a buyer of the vessel, other than a person in the business of selling or leasing goods of that kind, takes free of the security interest if the buyer: - (1) gives value in good faith, receives possession of the vessel, and obtains execution of the certificate of title; and - (2) does not have knowledge of the security interest in the vessel. - (c) A buyer in ordinary course of business takes free of a security interest in the vessel, including a security interest indicated on a certificate of title, created by the buyer's seller, even if the security interest is perfected, the buyer knows of the existence of the security interest, and the seller did not comply with Section 16(a).
+A lessee in ordinary course of business takes its leasehold interest free of a security interest in the vessel, including a security interest indicated on

-- (c) A buyer in ordinary course of business takes free of a security interest in the vessel, including a security interest indicated on a certificate of title, created by the buyer's seller, even if the security interest is perfected, the buyer knows of the existence of the security interest, and the seller did not comply with Section 16(a).
-A lessee in ordinary course of business takes its leasehold interest free of a security interest in the vessel, including a security interest indicated on a certificate of title, created by the lessee's lessor, even if the security interest is perfected, the lessee knows of its existence, and the lessor did not comply with Section 16(a).
-This subsection does not affect a security interest in a vessel in the possession of the secured party under [Uniform Commercial Code Article 9]. - (d) If, while a security interest in a vessel is perfected by any method under the law of any jurisdiction, the office creates a certificate of title that does not indicate that the vessel is subject to the security interest or contain a statement that it may be subject to security interests not indicated on the certificate of title, the security interest is subordinate to a conflicting security interest in the vessel which is perfected [under Section 14] [through compliance with Section 14] after creation of the certificate of title and without the conflicting secured party's knowledge of the security interest. - (e) A security interest is indicated on an electronic certificate of title if it is indicated in the record of the certificate of title maintained by the office.
+- a certificate of title, created by the lessee's lessor, even if the security interest is perfected, the lessee knows of its existence, and the lessor did not comply with Section 16(a).
+This subsection does not affect a security interest in a vessel in the possession of the secured party under [Uniform Commercial Code Article 9]. - (d) If, while a security interest in a vessel is perfected by any method under the law of any jurisdiction, the office creates a certificate of title that does not indicate that the vessel is subject to the security interest or contain a statement that it may be subject to security interests not indicated on the certificate of title, the security interest is subordinate to a conflicting security interest in the vessel which is perfected after creation of the certificate of title and without the conflicting secured party's knowledge of the security interest. - (e) A security interest is indicated on an electronic certificate of title if it is indicated in the record of the certificate of title maintained by the office.